Mel Brooks: 1958–1969: "Rising below vulgarity"

-With comedy writer Buck Henry, Brooks created a TV comedy show titled Get Smart, about a bumbling James Bond–inspired spy.
+Brooks and Buck Henry created the spy sitcom Get Smart, about a bumbling James Bond–esque agent.
 Brooks said, "I was sick of looking at all those nice sensible situation comedies.
 They were such distortions of life...
 I wanted to do a crazy, unreal comic-strip kind of thing about something besides a family.
 No one had ever done a show about an idiot before.
 I decided to be the first."
 Starring Don Adams as Maxwell Smart, Agent 86, the series ran from 1965 until 1970, although Brooks had little involvement after the first season.
-It was highly rated for most of its production and won seven Primetime Emmy Awards, including Outstanding Comedy Series in 1968 and 1969.
+It was highly rated for most of its production and won seven Primetime Emmy Awards. including Outstanding Comedy Series in 1968 and 1969.
+He won an Emmy for Outstanding Writing for a Variety Series for The Sid Caesar, Imogene Coca, Carl Reiner, Howard Morris Special.

 During a press conference for All American, a reporter asked, "What are you going to do next?" and Brooks replied, "Springtime for Hitler," perhaps riffing on Springtime for Henry.
-For several years, Brooks toyed with a bizarre and unconventional idea about a musical comedy of Adolf Hitler.
-He explored the idea as a novel and a play before finally writing a script.
-He eventually found two producers to fund it, Joseph E. Levine and Sidney Glazier, and made his first feature film, The Producers (1968).
+For several years, Brooks toyed with the outrageous idea of a musical comedy about Adolf Hitler.
+He explored the idea as a novel and a play before writing a script about two producers making the musical.
+He finally found two producers to fund it, and made his first feature film, The Producers (1967).

-The Producers was so brazen in its satire that major studios would not touch it, nor would many exhibitors.
-Brooks finally found an independent distributor who released it as an art film, a specialized attraction.
-At the 41st Academy Awards, Brooks won the Academy Award for Best Original Screenplay for the film over fellow writers Stanley Kubrick and John Cassavetes.
-The Producers became a smash underground hit, first on the nationwide college circuit, then in revivals and on home video.
-It premiered to a limited audience in Pittsburgh, Pennsylvania on November 22, 1967, before achieving a wide release in 1968.